Need Support? Call 1300 775 870

 Selling your home is a big deal.
 We strongly recommend seeking advice from a finance expert with specific knowledge and experience in planning for aged care.

-You need a plan that considers how you will fund the cost of your aged care accommodation and how you will pay ongoing care costs, as well as any cashflow, pension, tax, and estate planning implications.
+You need a plan that considers how you will fund the cost of your aged care accommodation and how you will pay ongoing care costs.
+You also need to consider any cashflow, pension, tax, and estate planning implications.

 Some points you might discuss with a professional financial advisor are: